ProjectSidewalk/SidewalkWebpage/README.md

     (Server started, use Ctrl+D to stop and go back to the console...)
     ```

 1. Head on over to your browser and navigate to `127.0.0.1:9000`.
 This should display the Project Sidewalk webpage.
+It might take time to load initially.

 ### Setting up another database or city
 1. Acquire another database dump and rename it `[db-name]-dump`.
 I would suggest naming it `sidewalk-seattle-dump` if it is a Seattle database, for example.
 Just make sure it does not conflict with the name of any databases you already have set up.